Nebo15/bsoneach/README.md

   File is read by 4096 byte chunks in ```:raw```, ```:binary``` modes, iterating over all documents till the end of file is reached.

-  Callback function should receive a struct:
+  2. Callback function should receive a struct:

-    ```
+    ```elixir
     def process_bson_document(%{} = document) do
       # Do stuff with a document
       IO.inspect document
     end
     ```

 When you process large files its a good thing to process documents asynchronously, you can find more info [here](http://elixir-lang.org/docs/stable/elixir/Task.html).